BoxingBytes/BoxingBytes.github.io/_posts/writing/2025-11-02-IntroducingCommons.md

 * Multi-home dynamics (territorial behavior)
 * Trading and reputation (social structures)

-But first, I need to understand what incentives make a stable society possible.
+But first, I need to understand what can make those runs stable.
+This is what I'll explore in the next post.

-# Next

-In the next post, I'll share results from training with sparse rewards and explore different incentive structures:

-What happens with pure survival pressure?
-Do denser rewards help or hurt coordination?
-Can we find a reward that leads to sustainable harvesting?

-The goal is simple: find the minimal incentive structure that produces intelligent, cooperative behavior.
-Stay tuned.

 # Fun bonus